JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 This is the simplest way to get started, especially if you don't want to deal with Python environments.

 1.  **Download the Release:**
-    * Go to the [Releases page](https://github.com/YOUR_USERNAME/YOUR_REPO_NAME/releases) of this repository. *(Update this link!)*
+    * Go to the [Releases page](https://github.com/JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/releases) of this repository.
     * Download the latest release ZIP file.
-It should contain `WhisperX API.exe` (or a similar name for macOS/Linux if you provide builds for them) and the After Effects script.
+It should contain `WhisperX API.exe` and the After Effects script.
 2.  **Place `WhisperX API.exe`:**
     * Extract the ZIP file.
-    * Place `WhisperX API.exe` in a convenient location on your computer (e.g., `C:\Tools\WhisperX_API\WhisperX_API.exe`).
+    * Place `WhisperX API.exe` in a convenient location on your computer.
 3.  **Run the API:**
     * Double-click `WhisperX API.exe`.
     * A console window will appear.
-The first time you run it (or after changing the `MODEL_SIZE` or `TARGET_LANGUAGE`), it will download the WhisperX model files.
+The first time you run it, it will download the WhisperX model files.
 This may take some time and requires an internet connection.
 Subsequent runs will be faster as models are cached.
     * You should see messages indicating the model is loading and the Flask server is starting (e.g., `Starting Flask server on host 127.0.0.1, port 5000`).
     * **Keep this console window open while you are using the After Effects script.** Closing it will stop the API.
 4.  **Proceed to [After Effects Script Setup](#after-effects-script-setup).**